Multiphase curved boundary condition in lattice Boltzmann method: Curved boundary condition for multiphase flow

+where the sum includes all of the differences between the outflow and inflow distribution functions on the fluid-solid links of each boundary-fluid nodes.
+This modification guarantees the mass conservation without violating the conservation of momentum.

-A few previous studies used the modified interpolation boundary condition (MIBC) as a multiphase curved scheme, in which Eq. \eqref{eq19} is used alone after the interpolation without the consideration of nonideal effect \cite{Sanjeevi2018,Yu2020}.
-Thus, the total of the mass compensations in every time step is the total errors of the nonideal effect and the interpolation.
-Whereas, since the nonideal effect is properly treated, the mass modification in the present scheme only reflects the total interpolating errors in every time step.
-Eq. \eqref{eq19} sums the differences between the outflow and inflow distribution functions on each boundary-fluid nodes, and adds them into the reset distribution function.
-This ensures the mass conservation without violating the conservation of momentum.
+The previous studies used MIBC in multiphase simulations with curved wetting boundaries.
+After the interpolation of IBC, MIBC uses Eq. \eqref{eq18} alone without the consideration of nonideal effect \cite{Sanjeevi2018,Yu2020}.
+Thus, the mass compensations in every time step are the total errors of the nonideal effect and the interpolation, which are very large as shown in Figs. \ref{FIG7}(a) and \ref{FIG8}(a).
+Whereas, since the nonideal effect is properly treated, the mass modifications in the present scheme only involve the interpolating errors in every time step.
+After the initial stage, they gradually reduce to approach 0, as shown in Figs. \ref{FIG7}(b) and \ref{FIG8}(b).

-When the boundary locates exactly in the middle of a fluid node and a solid node, namely $q = \frac{1}{2}$, the last two terms in Eq. \eqref{eq18}, which originate from the fictitious distribution function and the nonideal effect, are equal to zero.
-Thus, Eq. \eqref{eq18} becomes ${f_{\bar i}}({{\bm{x}}_{\rm{1}}},{\rm{ }}t + 1) = {\tilde f_i}({{\bm{x}}_1},{\rm{ }}t)$, and Eq. \eqref{eq19} can be canceled.
-Consequently, the present scheme returns to HBBC at $q = \frac{1}{2}$.
-This also proves that HBBC has contained the nonideal effect already and involved no interpolating error, since it only refers to ${\tilde f_i}({{\bm{x}}_1},{\rm{ }}t)$.
-However, when a simulation includes some complex-geometry boundaries, HBBC replace the real curved boundary by a zigzag and damages the computational accuracy definitely \cite{Wen2012,Wen2014,Wen2015a}.
+When the boundary locates exactly in the middle of a fluid node and a solid node, namely $q = \frac{1}{2}$, the last two terms in Eq. \eqref{eq17}, which originate from the fictitious distribution function and the nonideal effect, are equal to zero.
+Thus, Eq. \eqref{eq17} becomes ${f_{\bar i}}({{\bm{x}}_{\rm{1}}},{\rm{ }}t + 1) = {\tilde f_i}({{\bm{x}}_1},{\rm{ }}t)$, and Eq. \eqref{eq18} can be canceled.
+In other words, IBC, MIBC and the present scheme are identical to HBBC when the distance $q$ is equal to 0.5 exactly.
+Since it only refers to ${\tilde f_i}({{\bm{x}}_1},{\rm{ }}t)$ without interpolation, which collides with the boundary and bounces back in the time step $t$, HBBC has already considered the nonideal effect and involved no interpolating error.
+However, when a simulation includes some complex-geometry boundaries, HBBC replaces the real curved boundary by a zigzag geometry, which damages the computational accuracy definitely \cite{Ladd1994,Wen2015_Entorpy}.